Balboa Park (San Diego): Land reserved

 Spain and later Mexico made a practice of setting aside large tracts of land for the common use of citizens.
 In 1835, the Alta California authorities set aside a 1400 acre tract of pueblo land in San Diego to be used for the public's recreational purposes.
 This land included the site of present-day Balboa Park, making it one of the oldest places in the United States dedicated to public recreational usage.

-No further activity took place until 1845when a survey was done by Henry D. Fitch to map the 47,000 acres.
+No further activity took place until 1845 when a survey was done by Henry D. Fitch to map the 47,000 acres.
 Three years later, the Mexican government was forced by the Mexican–American War to cede Alta California, including San Diego, to the United States.

 On February 15, 1868, the city's Board of Trustees was asked to create a public park out of two 160 acre plots of land just northeast of the growing urban center of "New Town"—present-day Downtown San Diego.
 The request was made by one of the Trustees, E. W. Morse, who had picked the site in coordination with real estate developer Alonzo Horton.
 There is a sculptural group of Horton, Marston, and Morse by Ruth Hayward in the park.